 Eating fruit from the Tree of Good and Evil was expressly forbidden by God.

-In both cases, it seems as if an apple had major repercussions in worldly events.
+In Greek mythology and the Bible, it seems like an apple had significant repercussions on worldly events.

-Like Pandora in Greek mythology, who opened a jar allowing all of the world’s evils to escape, with only hope remaining.
+It is similar to Pandora from Greek mythology, who opened a jar allowing all of the world’s evils to escape, with only hope remaining inside.

-The golden apple from Greek mythology plays a part in the Trojan War myth, which famously lasted for ten years.
+The golden apple of discord from Greek mythology initiated the Trojan War, which famously lasted for ten years.
 It led to Troy’s downfall.

 Apollo, God of light, crowns someone with a laurel wreath as an honorable gesture.

-5. Dionysus, God of Wine against turning water into wine
+5. Dionysus, Wine God, vs. turning water into wine

 Who do you want to follow, a Greek God who showed everyone how to make wine or a God who could turn water into wine?